uboslinux/ubos-docs/source/users/backup.rst

 UBOS backup files
 -----------------

-To make backup and restore easy, UBOS has its own backup file format.
-UBOS backup files typically use the extension ``.ubos-backup``.
-A single UBOS backup file contains all backup data for at least one app installation or site, including files and/or database dumps.
+To make backup and restore easy, UBOS uses standard ZIP files, with certain additional conventions.
+To distinguish them from arbitrary other ZIP files, UBOS backup files typically use the extension ``.ubos-backup``.

-A UBOS backup file is simply a ZIP file, employing certain conventions about what data is stored where and with which names inside the ZIP file.
-In particular, UBOS backup files store both application data, and meta-data about how the apps were installed and configured whose data is contained in the file.
+You can backup all the data of all the apps installed on your device to a single UBOS backup file.
+Or, you can use separate backup files for each site on your devices.
+You can also back up just a single app at a site to a backup file, and backup all other apps at the same site to a different backup file.

+UBOS keeps track inside the backup file what apps you backed up, and how they were configured.
 This makes UBOS backup files essentially self-documenting, and makes it possible that backups can be interpreted even at some considerable time in the future.